JuliaLang/julia/doc/manual/types.rst

 1. As an assertion to help confirm that your program works the way you expect,
-2. To provide extra type information to the compiler, which can then improve performance in many cases
+2. To provide extra type information to the compiler, which can then improve performance in some cases

 The ``::`` operator is read as "is an instance of" and can be used anywhere to assert that the value of the expression on the left is an